 Commissioning – An Owner’s Perspective

-John Schaub, Rock Island Arsenal
+John Schaub, PE, Rock Island Arsenal

 Proposals for commissioning work can often vary widely in terms of the level of effort.
 Unfortunately, the low bid typically provides the minimal service and in many cases, neither the project specifications nor the commissioning guidelines provide adequate guidance on whether a given level of performance meets with the owner’s expectations.

 The Rock Island Arsenal has been actively using the commissioning process since 2014.
 Projects have included residential HVAC systems (3-4 Tons) to commercial HVAC systems (50-300 Tons).

 This presentation will review the evolution of the commissioning process on the Rock Island Arsenal by looking at various projects over the past eight years.
 What difficulties or problems were encountered during the commissioning process?
 What happened after the commissioning process?
 How have these problems affected the procurement process at the Rock Island Arsenal.
 Finally, what needs to be done to improve and refine the commissioning process.

 - What can the owner expect to find?

 - What needs to be done to improve and refine the Commissioning Process?

 Robert Knoedler, PE, CxA, EMP, Hanson Professional Services

 An important part of an EMP’s services is examining their client’s energy usage (demand and consumption), establishing an energy balance and baseline.
 Along with an audit, this analysis affords insight to potential savings through changes in operations, as well as the estimated payback for implementation of various conservation measures.